Silk Road (Khotan)

+Of the various Silk Road routes, some are thought to have gone through Khotan (modern-day Hotan, Xinjiang, China), an oasis town on the southern edge of the Taklamakan Desert.

+Academic exploration
-The concept of the Silk Road has fascinated Europeans for more than a century, symbolizing the exchange between the West and the East since Antiquity.
-However, the issue of what route was followed by it was not an easy one to resolve.
-The first person to explore this in detail was Aurel Stein, coming from the west through Kashgar and entering the Taklamakan Desert in September 1900, before heading south to Khotan on his first expedition to Serindia.
-Stein was to come back several times, extending his research area to increase the known sites along the Silk Road in this region.

-It was during those expeditions that Stein suggested that the Silk Road had several routes, with two of them going through the Taklamakan, one to the north and one to the south, and that these may have operated at different times.
+The first Western academic to explore this theory in detail was British archaeologist Aurel Stein, coming from the west through Kashgar and entering the Taklamakan Desert in September 1900, before heading south to Hotan on his first expedition to Serindia.
+Stein returned several times, extending his research area to increase the known sites along the Silk Road in this region.
+During those expeditions, Stein suggested that the Silk Road had several routes, with two of them going through the Taklamakan, one to the north and one to the south, and that these may have operated at different times.

-The establishment of a southern route
+Establishment of a southern route

-We do not know exactly when the South Taklamakan Route was first used, but silk from c 1500 BC has been found in Bactria, suggesting the use of the route very early in history.
+It is unknown when the South Taklamakan Route was first used, but silk from c 1500 BC has been found in Bactria, suggesting the use of the route very early in history.
 Khotan was possibly the source of nephrite for China as early as 645 BC.
 However, from historical sources, such as the writings from Sima Qian, it seems the route was poorly known before the 2nd century BC and that its importance was during the Han period, when Khotan had garrisons to protect it.
-The importance that this route had is illustrated by the bronze Sino-Kharosthi coins, based on the tetradrachm from the 1st century AD, that have been found in Khotan, suggesting an already well established relationship between China and the Indo-Greek empires through Khotan in the beginning of the Han era.
-Moreover, it seems from Mitochondrial DNA analyses that Central Asian population share genes with East Asians and Europeans, suggesting regular contacts between them.
-The foundation of Khotan is seen as reflecting a marriage between an Indian and a Chinese.
-All these factors suggest that interaction between Khotan and its neighbours, whether to the south, west or east had taken place over a protracted period of time.
+The importance that this route had is illustrated by the bronze Sino-Kharosthi coins, based on the tetradrachm from the 1st century AD, that have been found in Hotan, suggesting an already well established relationship between China and the Indo-Greek empires through Khotan in the beginning of the Han era.
+Moreover, mitochondrial DNA analyses indicate that Central Asian population share genes with East Asians and Europeans, suggesting regular contacts between them.

-Why go South
+Advantages of a southern route

-The importance of Khotan
+Importance of Khotan

 Khotan was a source of nephrite, a material much valued in China since the Hongshan period.
-In Spring and Summer, when the ice melts on the Kunlun Mountains, and the water flows in Khotan, large nephrite boulders are brought down (which explains the name of the two rivers flowing in Yoktan: Karakash (Black Jade) and Yurungkash (White Jade)).
-Khotan was also an important Buddhist centre; with its mythical creation during the reign of Asoka.
-Later numerous Chinese monks came to Khotan in order to study the scriptures stored there, some in early Brahmi forms.
+In spring and summer, when the ice melts on the Kunlun Mountains, large nephrite boulders are brought down in the area (which explains the name of the two rivers flowing in Yoktan: Karakash (Black Jade) and Yurungkash (White Jade)).
+Khotan was also an important Buddhist centre, with its mythical creation during the reign of Asoka.
+Later, numerous Chinese monks came to Khotan in order to study the scriptures stored there, some in early Brahmi forms.